 - An individual must accept all normal work hours offered by the participating employer for the claim period filed.

-- An individual must be able to work and be available for full-time work with the participating employer.
+- An individual must be able to work and be available for normal work hours with the participating employer.

 - An individual must be eligible for regular unemployment benefits in the State of Missouri.